It is a mental disorder characterized by the state of emotional tension and stress caused by exhausting working conditions.

 - Responsibilities are added that go beyond the scope of the initial job and are not compensated equally.

-- Interpersonal demands, such as dealing with difficult clients or coworkers
+- Interpersonal demands, such as dealing with demanding clients or coworkers

 If you are faced with scheduling conflicts and uncertainties, you should try to create a daily template on your calendar with room for meaningful and productive work to ensure that your scheduled work is getting done.